Articles , Glossary

 Logo design flow

 One of the key characteristics of the most efficient logos is their simplicity.
-On the one hand, it becomes a challenge for a designer to create a sign which is both simple and at the same time recognizable.
+On the one hand, it becomes a challenge for a designer to create a sign that is both simple and at the same time recognizable.
 On the other hand, it can give clients the illusion that logo creation is a sort of simple operation that needs a couple of hours and doesn’t require special skills, too much time or effort.
 That is quite a mistake and such an approach will bring branding to nowhere.

 Efficient logo design is a complex strategy that includes all the stages of design and marketing process such as: